LLB Victoria University of Wellington

 Christopher speaks French and German to a professional level, as well as some Italian and Spanish.
 He is on the legal panels of the Embassies of Germany and Italy and has been instructed on a number of occasions in matters where client contact in a foreign language was required.
 He is a past President of the Italian Chamber of Commerce in New Zealand and a current board member of the German-New Zealand Chamber of Commerce.

 On the international plane, Christopher is an Honorary Senior Fellow of the Australian National Centre for Ocean Resources and Security and a director of the International Society for Military Law and the Law of War.
 From 2016 to 2017, he acted pro bono as a peer reviewer of the commentary to the Second Geneva Convention published by the International Committee of the Red Cross.
 From 2014 to 2015, he held appointment as a State Prosecutor pro tem in the Republic of Vanuatu for the purpose of prosecuting a senior government official.
-At home, Christopher is a member of the Wellington Branch Council of the New Zealand Law Society and also teaches aviation law by distance learning at the School of Aviation, Massey University.
+At home, Christopher is a Vice President of the Wellington Branch of the New Zealand Law Society and also teaches aviation law by distance learning at the School of Aviation, Massey University.
 In keeping with the breadth of his interests, Christopher has published articles and presented at conferences on a broad range of topics both in New Zealand and overseas.